 Rather than rely on online marketplaces, a much better tactic for buyers is to get upstream and generate your own deal flow.
 For that, you need the human network, made up of mentors to guide you through the opaque and inefficient private markets.

-When I began my journey as an acquisition entrepreneur in 2004, I quickly discovered that the “private” in private capital markets was literal.
+When I began my journey in acquisition entrepreneurship in 2004, I quickly discovered that the “private” in private capital markets was literal.
 I couldn’t find any information on companies or comparable sales, and industry data was heavily slanted to the publicly traded companies where information is readily available and regulated.